korpiq/clj-httpd-rehearsal/README.md

 3. Enter one word as nickname into left bottom field in each browser window
 4. Enter messages in right bottom field in the browser windows to chat.

+You can view the message stream at http://localhost:8080/stream

 ## License

 Copyright © 2014 Kalle Hallivuori